aStewartDesign/cloud-quiz/a-cloud-architect-notes.md

 What is IAM?
 - Identity Access Management allows you to control permissions and users within AWS

-IAM Users
+What do IAM Users represent?
 - End users such as people, or employees

-IAM Groups
+What are IAM Groups?
 - A collection of users.
 Each user in the group will inherit the permissions of the group

-IAM Policies
+What are IAM Policies?
 - Documents that describe permissions

-IAM Roles
+What are IAM Roles?
 - Create and assign roles to AWS resources so they can communicate with each other

 Is IAM Universal?